informationgrid/ingrid-editor/README.md

 ### OrientDB Studio

 Copy the zip file from the distribution (e.g. https://s3.us-east-2.amazonaws.com/orientdb3/releases/3.0.26/orientdb-3.0.26.zip) and extract the file "plugins/orient-studio-<version>.zip" into the plugins directory.
-After a restart of the server the Studio should be available under http://10.0.75.1:2480/studio/index.html.
+After a restart of the server the Studio should be available under http://10.0.75.1:2480/studio/index.html (login *admin*/*admin*).

-When starting the application, the studio will be available under the IP and Port found in the logs.
+**NOTE** When starting the application, the studio will be available under the IP and Port found in the logs.

 If this does not work, check the logs for a correct link.
 Otherwise unpack the zip-file into "src/site" (everything under www).
 It's possible that the database cannot be found because there're wrong api calls.
 Open main.js file and search for "/api/" and replace it with "/".